Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Materials Methods

 \subsection{Prediction Models}

 \heading{Overview of considered model architectures}

 The number of DL approaches for time series classification is immense, and we refer to \cite{ mohammadi2024deep, liang2024foundation} for an extensive review of these methods.
-Since our work pertains to BP estimation, wherein signal processing plays a major role, we leveraged these foundations by evaluating several convolutional neural network architectures (CNN).
-Also, in this paper, we extended our exploration to include structured state space sequence (S4) models \cite{guefficiently}, which are known for their ability to effectively capture long-range dependencies, and showed promising results for other physiological time series \cite{mehari2023towards,wang2023s4sleep,saab2024towards}.
+Since our work pertains to BP estimation, in which signal processing plays a major role, we leveraged these foundations by evaluating several convolutional neural network architectures (CNN).
+Also, in this paper, we extended our exploration to include structured state space sequence (S4) models \cite{guefficiently}, which are known for their ability to effectively capture long-range dependencies, and have shown promising results for other physiological time series \cite{mehari2023towards,wang2023s4sleep,saab2024towards, wang2024assessing}.

 CNNs have been part of time series analysis for a long time by offering flexibility and scalability in model design.
 In this work, we evaluated the performance of three main CNN architectures: